minio/simdjson-go/README.md

 ```

 These benchmarks were generated on a c5.2xlarge EC2 instance with a Xeon Platinum 8124M CPU at 3.0 GHz.

-## Requirements

-`simdjson-go` has the following requirements:

-- A CPU with both AVX2 and CLMUL is required (Haswell from 2013 onwards should do for Intel, for AMD a Ryzen/EPYC CPU (Q1 2017) should be sufficient).
-This can be checked using the provided [`SupportedCPU()`](https://pkg.go.dev/github.com/minio/simdjson-go?tab=doc#SupportedCPU`) function.

 ## Design